duncan/dev/public/software/careers/kristina-lustig.md

 date: 2021-02-17T16:30
 type: link
 emoji: 👩‍💻
 description: Sometimes the best move on the career ladder is to change ladders.
+This is the story of one engineer’s journey at Stack Overflow.
 ---

 Kristina Lustig used to be Stack Overflow’s director of design, but [left her job a year ago and started a new one as an associate software developer][link].
 Luckily, she was able to do it without leaving the company.